Terms used:

 Assessment: At least one partner must have passed the complete STAR 7 dance assessment

-• Pattern Dance One: two Sequences of the Argentine Tango
+- Pattern Dance One: three Sequences of the Viennese Waltz

-• Pattern Dance Two: quatre Sequences of the Rhumba
+- Pattern Dance Two: two Sequences of the Yankee Polka

 Solo Pattern Dance